FASTA is among the most popular formats for storing biological sequence data. Here is what it is and how it is used.

 Whether you perform sequence analysis on a daily basis or only occasionally run BLAST, it is important that you are familiar with the FASTA format and can easily open FASTA file and navigate their contents.

-A poster featuring the phonetic transcription of the word language in the International Phonetic Alphabet (IPA).
+A poster featuring the phonetic transcription of "pronunciation" in the International Phonetic Alphabet (IPA).

-A poster featuring the morphemic analysis of the Russian word языкознание.
+A poster featuring the ball-and-stick model of the pantothenic acid molecule.

-A poster featuring the 2D structure of the sulfur hexafluoride molecule.
+A poster featuring the morphemic analysis of the Russian word рукопись.

 Visualize the parse tree of FASTA files.